BravoFr0st/AI3612-CBLUE/README.md

 ## About CMeEE:

 - CMeEE_train.json：15000
 - CMeEE_dev.json ：5000
 - CMeEE_test.json ：3000

 The corpus contains 938 files and 47,194 sentences.
 The average number of words contained per file is 2,355.
 The dataset contains 504 common pediatric diseases, 7,085 body parts, 12,907 clinical symptoms, and 4,354 medical procedures in total.

 Detailed: https://arxiv.org/pdf/2106.08087v6.pdf

+For (possible?) copyright reasons, please download CMeEE dataset from https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414, and directly put `data` under the root of this project.

+## About Bert Pretrained Model

+For storage reasons, please download from https://huggingface.co/bert-base-chinese/tree/main, and directly put `bert-base-chinese` under the root of this project.

 ## Contributor